 With Velocity set to MIDI 109, MIDI controller 109 continually sets the arpeggiator velocity.
-This works well when MIDI controller 109 is set to a knob or expression pedal.
+This works well when MIDI controller 109 is set to a continuous controller.

 With Velocity set to Fixed, all notes play with the same velocity.
 The default Fixed velocity is 100.
-Like MIDI 109, You can control this velocity amount in real-time by assigning a controller to VelFixed, controller destination number is 175.
-Input from any physical controller assigned to send VelFixed (or any entry value for a controller assigned to send VelFixed) overrides the programmed value of the Velocity parameter, disabling it until you select a different Multi (or in Program mode, until you select a different control setup on the MIDI-mode TRANSMIT page).
+In Multi Mode, you can control this velocity amount in real-time by assigning a controller to destination 175 VelFixed.